What's going on in the center of this spiral galaxy?

 Billions of old stars

-cause the diffuse glow of the extended central bulge.
+cause the diffuse glow of the extended central bulge

-Close inspection of the bulge in the
+Close inspection of the

-photograph shows many points of light that are actually
+central bulge shows many points of light that are actually

 dust rings harbor many younger